 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
 Our attrition rate for a period is equal to the annual contract value from lost customers, divided by the total annual contract value from all customers that renewed during the period and from all lost customers.
 A lost customer is a customer that did not renew a contract expiring in the period and that, in our judgment, will not renew.
 Annual contract value is equal to the first twelve months of expected subscription revenues under a contract.
 Typically a customer that reduces its subscription upon renewal is not considered a lost customer.
 Rather, these decreases in annual contract value are netted against upsells.
 However, in instances where the subscription decrease represents the majority of the customer's annual contract value, we may deem the renewal as a lost customer.
 We believe our renewal rate is an important metric to measure the long-term value of customer agreements and our ability to retain our customers.
-Our renewal rate was 96% for each of the three months ended March 31, 2013 and 2012.
+Our renewal rate was 94% and 95% for the three months ended June 30, 2013 and 2012, respectively, and 95% and 96% for the six months ended June 30, 2013 and 2012, respectively.